Chart Color Schemes

 Mount Colah features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.2% of all households, composed of 47.4% couples with children, 25.0% couples without children, and 9.7% single parent families.
-Non-family households account for the remaining 16.8%, with lone person households at 15.4% and group households comprising 1.5% of the total.
-The median household size is 2.9 people, which is larger than the Greater Sydney average of 2.7.
+Family households constitute 83.2% of all households, including 47.4% couples with children, 25.0% couples without children, and 9.7% single parent families.
+Non-family households account for the remaining 16.8%, with lone person households at 15.4% and group households making up 1.5%.
+The median household size is 2.9 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households